jessmahone/local_news_100_communities/README.md

 6. **Market Analyses**
    - Market Concentration in Local News: Which communities are underserved relative to their peers, and does outlet type explain it?
-   - Coverage Gaps in Local News: Which critical information needs are going unmet in local communities, and which outlet types are filling — or failing to fill — them?
+   - Coverage Gaps in Local News: Which critical information needs are going unmet in local communities?

 ## 📉 Key Findings
 **Market Concentration Analysis**